pkulik0/gitdem/README.md

 It consists of several parts:

-- Git remote helper that adds Solana support to git
+- Git remote helper that adds support for EVM chains to git
-- Solana contracts to manage the on-chain side of things
+- Solidity contracts to manage the on-chain side of things
 - Web app to manage your repositories and their configurations

 ### Git remote helper

-The git remote helper is a tool that adds Solana support to git.
+The git remote helper is a tool that adds support for EVM chains to git.
 It allows you to push and pull your repositories from the blockchain.

 You can find more about git remote helpers [here](./git-remote-sol/gitremote-helpers.adoc)

-### Solana contracts
+### Solidity contracts

-The Solana contracts handles the on-chain metadata for your repositories, the logic of proposals and voting, minting of governance tokens, as well as the minting of NFTs used as achievements for the contributors.
+The Solidity contracts handles the on-chain metadata for your repositories, the logic of proposals and voting, minting of governance tokens, as well as the minting of NFTs used as achievements for the contributors.

 The actual git objects and deltas are stored on Arweave/IPFS (**TBD**) and referenced in the on-chain metadata.